washedupdeveloper/phoenix/README.md

 ### Custom Images

 - Build the Raspberry Pi (4) custom image for flashing an SD card.
 Utilizing the `package` in the flake: `nix build .#rpi`
-- Build the Nixos-Anywhere custom image for building a base image to use Disko and format the disks of a host.
-Utilizing the `package` in the flake: `nix build .#nixosAnywhere`

 ## Todo List

 - Create more hosts (NAS, mobile, etc.)
 - Learn & implement custom modules for infrastructure -> migrate from containers to Nix modules
 - Completely remove global "project specific" installs such as language servers, tooling etc.
-- Fully setup and integrate K3s Kubernetes with Helm, Helmfile, Helm-secrets, SOPS & ArgoCD
+- Fully setup and integrate K3s Kubernetes with Helm, Helmfile, Helm-secrets, SOPS & CI/CD (Flux/Argo)
 - Continue the Nix journey and explore tooling

 ## Resources